Papilio polyxenes: Distribution

 Papilio polyxenes are found from southern Canada through to South America.
 In North America they are more common east of the Rocky Mountains.
 They are usually found in open areas like fields, parks, marshes or deserts, and they prefer tropical or temperate habitats.
-It is possibly extirpated from Cuba.

 Morphology

 Eggs and larvae

 Eggs are pale yellow.
 Young larvae are mostly black and white with a saddle, and older larvae are green with black transverse bands containing yellow spots.

 Caterpillar and chrysalis

 This caterpillar absorbs toxins from the host plants, and therefore tastes poor to bird predators.
 The black swallowtail caterpillar has an orange "forked gland", called the osmeterium.
 When in danger, the osmeterium, which looks like a snake's tongue, everts and releases a foul smell to repel predators.

 The pupae may be green or brown, but not depending on surroundings or the background on which they have pupated.
 The color of the chrysalis is determined by a local genetic balance that ensures the majority of pupae will blend in.
 A section of the green pupae will turn a much darker green at the very end of the pupae stage.
 This color change occurs a few hours to a full day before hatching.
 Unusually, this butterfly's chrysalis is girdled with a loop, with its feet attached to the silk pad, which helps the butterfly to unfold its very large wings when crawling out.